-Solid business results in the first half of 2022
+Another solid business result in the first half of 2023 in a challenging environment

-In the first half of 2022, the Zehnder Group increased its sales by 15% (5% organically1) to EUR 399.6 million.
-55% of sales were in the ventilation segment and 45% were in the radiator segment.
-This means that the share of ventilation sales in the Group’s total sales increased by an additional 3 percentage points as compared to the same period in the previous year.
+For the first time in its history, Zehnder Group achieved 60% of total sales in the ventilation segment.
+The share of sales in the radiator segment was 40%.
+This corresponds to an increase in the share of ventilation sales in the Group’s total sales of 5 percentage points compared with the same period in the previous year.

 1 For more information, see: Alternative performance measures.

-As part of the ongoing share buyback programme, the Zehnder Group purchased 150,632 listed registered shares A in the reporting period for a total price of EUR 11.6 million.
-In addition, outside the programme, it acquired a further 60,000 listed registered shares A for a total of EUR 4.3 million for employee share ownership plans.
+As part of the ongoing share buyback programme, Zehnder Group bought back 98,250 listed registered shares A for a total price of EUR 7.1 million in the first half of 2023.
+In addition, the Group acquired a further 44,500 listed registered shares A for a total of EUR 3.3 million, which are earmarked for employee participation programmes.

 1 For more information, see: Alternative performance measures.

-The Zehnder Group has a strong market position in radiators, particularly in the areas of bathroom radiators and multi column radiators.
-The focus is on optimising production processes and increasing productivity.
-In addition, development competencies in the field of electronics are being expanded in order to position the radiator business well for the future.
+In the radiator segment, Zehnder Group occupies a strong market position, particularly in the areas of bathroom radiators and multi-column radiators.
+The focus is on optimising production processes and thus increasing productivity.
+Furthermore, development competencies in the field of electronics are being expanded with the aim of ensuring a strong position of the radiator business in the future.

 Thank you to our stakeholders

-On behalf of the Board of Directors and the Group Executive Committee, we would first like to thank all our employees for their commitment and all our customers for their loyalty.
+On behalf of the Board of Directors and the Executive Committee, we would like to express our gratitude and appreciation to our employees for their continued commitment and our customers for their loyalty.

-We would also like to thank our suppliers and business partners for the excellent working relationships.
+We would also like to thank our suppliers and business partners for their fantastic cooperation.

-A huge thank you also goes out to you, our valued shareholders, for your commitment to our company and your confidence in our successful future.
+Finally, we would like to thank you, our valued shareholders, for your continued loyalty and your confidence in our successful future.